HarshaSagarV/Harsha.readme/README.md

 # Harsha.readme
 Hey there! 👋 Thanks for checking out my profile!
-I'm Harsha and I'm all about deciphering the fascinating world of computers and machines as a Cyber Secuirty Analyst.
+I'm Harsha and I'm all about deciphering the fascinating world of computers and machines as a Cyber Security Analyst.

 🔍 What I bring to the table: • Quick learner and highly organized, I'm all about results. • Team player who's also fun to chat with. • Fluent in the language of bits and bytes. • A pro at communicating complex ideas simply. • I own my work and thrive under tight deadlines. • Persistence, service, teamwork, creativity, attention to detail, hard work, and making a positive impact are my guiding principles. • I'm always up for new challenges and love experimenting. • Currently nurturing empathy and compassion as core values.